 6.3 Provision of Intercept Related Information

+6.3.0 General

 Intercept Related Information (Events) are necessary at the Begin and End of the call, for all supplementary services during a call and for information which is not call associated.
 There are call related events and non call related events.

 Figure 15 shows the transfer of intercept related information to the DF2.
 If an event for / from a mobile subscriber occurs, the 3G MSC Server sends the relevant data to the DF2.